erinkav/redis-cache/README.md

 ## Features and Implementation

+##### HTTP web service**
-HTTP web service - Clients interface to the Redis proxy through HTTP, with the Redis “GET” command mapped to the HTTP “GET” method.
+Clients interface to the Redis proxy through HTTP, with the Redis “GET” command mapped to the HTTP “GET” method.
 (1 hour)

+##### Single backing instance
+Each instance of the proxy service is associated with a single Redis service (5 minutes)

+##### Cached GET
-Single backing instance - Each instance of the proxy service is associated with a single Redis service (5 minutes) Cached GET - A GET request, directed at the proxy, returns the value of the specified key from the proxy’s local cache if the local cache contains a value for that key.
+A GET request, directed at the proxy, returns the value of the specified key from the proxy’s local cache if the local cache contains a value for that key.
 If the local cache does not contain a value for the specified key, it fetches the value from the backing Redis instance, using the Redis GET command, and stores it in the local cache,associated with the specified key.
 (1.5 hours)
  - Implemented first using the Akka lfu cache on the route.
 Later implemented in the project by creating a localLFUCache.
-The cache has at worst linear time get and set if all keys are viewed with the same frequency (1 hour total)
+The cache has at worst linear time get and set if all keys are viewed with the same frequency (45 min)
  - Global expiry - Entries added to the proxy cache are expired after being in the cache for a time (10 minutes)
  - LRU eviction -  Once the cache fills to capacity, the least recently used key is evicted (15 minutes)
  - Fixed key size The cache capacity is configured in terms of number of keys it retains.
+(5 minutes)

+##### Concurrent processing
-(5 minutes) Concurrent processing - Multiple clients are able to concurrently connect to the proxy up to some configurable maximum limit (1.5 hour)
+Multiple clients are able to concurrently connect to the proxy up to some configurable maximum limit (1.5 hour)
  - Implemented asynchronous communication between actors to enable concurrent requests.
-Gatling test suite to test how the API handles the load and where it breaks down
+ - Set up Gatling test suite to test how the API handles the load

+##### Configuration
-Configuration The following parameters are configurable at the proxy startup: Address of the backing Redis, Cache expiry time, Capacity, number of keys, TCP/IP port number the proxy listens on (10 min)
+The following parameters are configurable at the proxy startup: Address of the backing Redis, Cache expiry time, Capacity, number of keys, TCP/IP port number the proxy listens on (10 min)
  - Application settings configured in src/main/resources/application.conf

+##### System tests
-System tests - Automated systems tests confirm that the end-to-end system functions as specified.
+Automated systems tests confirm that the end-to-end system functions as specified.
 (30 min)
+ - Cucumber end to end tests to validate requests and values set on Redis
+ - ScalaTest unit tests for functionality

- - Cucumber end to end tests to validate requests and values set on Redis Platform - The software build and tests pass on a modern Linux or Mac OS distribution (1.5 hours)
+##### Platform - The software build and tests pass on a modern Linux or Mac OS distribution (2 hours)

 ### Improvements
 - Test the Scala Redis non-blocking library.
 Not included on the recommended list from Redis but could improve performance
 - Improve the set and get time for the LFU cache implementation
 - Environment specific configurations in tests and application

-build-sbt-docker-image:
-	docker build --tag sbt_wrapper --file sbt_wrapper.Dockerfile .

-start: redis-server --appendonly yes

-test:
-    docker run \
-	    --volume $$(pwd):/repo \
-	    --volume /var/run/docker.sock:/var/run/docker.sock \
-	    --net host \
-	    sbt_wrapper "project redis-cache" ";dockerComposeUp;test;dockerComposeStop"